 The Future Global Leaders program is an internship program open to graduate and undergraduate students.
 With generous support from our sponsors, we offer paid, part-time internships in our Portland office.
 As a Research Assistant, MITC interns gain practical experience researching international markets and assisting Maine businesses.

-Candidates are selected from an applicant pool based on academic performance, demonstrated research and writing ability, and interest in the international trade arena.
+Candidates must have completed their sophomore year of college and are selected from an applicant pool based on academic performance (GPA of 3.0 or higher required), demonstrated research and writing ability, and interest in the international trade arena.